opencast/opencast/docs/guides/admin/docs/modules/textextraction.md

     pattern=[¿¡(]*[\\wáéíóúÁÉÍÓÚüÜñÑ][\\wáéíóúÁÉÍÓÚüÜñÑ]+[)-.,:;!?]*

-#### Using a Spell Checker (matterhorn-dictionary-hunspell)
+#### Using a Spell Checker (dictionary-hunspell)

-Last, the `matterhorn-dictionary-hunspell` will check words based on a spell checker and a dictionary.
+Last, the `dictionary-hunspell` will check words based on a spell checker and a dictionary.
 As spell checker, the tool `hunspell` is used which is one of the most common spell checkers on Linux and should be available from the system repositories for most common operating systems.